 - Bank: Receives duties and taxes, issues and reviews letters of credit to guarantee payment for the goods shipped.

 - Warehousing/Distribution: Once your goods arrive to their country of destination, they must be warehoused and delivered, or immediately loaded for delivery.
-Global Shipping has decades of experience in logistics, bonded warehousing and delivery of goods overseas.
+Sky Ship LOgistics has decades of experience in logistics, bonded warehousing and delivery of goods overseas.

 With our years of experience in the field, we make this process as easy as possible, giving you export and import advice to deal with these entities and get what you need in a timely manner.